 From surgery to feeding, there’s a lot the world still doesn’t understand about cleft.

-This Cleft Lip and Palate Awareness Week, we’re calling out 5 common misconceptions, and responding with the facts!
+This Cleft Lip and Palate Awareness Week, we’re calling out common myths and responding with the facts!

 One in 700 babies is born with a cleft.
 That’s three every day in the UK.

 - One in 700 babies is born with a cleft around the world.
 That’s around 1,200 each year in the UK.

 - Cleft is the most common ‘craniofacial abnormality’ (something affecting the skull and face) that babies can be born with.

 - Around 45% have a cleft palate (a gap in the roof of the mouth) and not a cleft lip, so you can’t tell just by looking if someone was born with a cleft.

 The causes of cleft are complicated and will be different for everyone, but it’s very unlikely to be because of something a child’s parents did or didn’t do.

 - There are many reasons why a baby might have a cleft.
 It’s usually because of several different factors coming together in a way which can’t be predicted or prevented.
 These include things passed on from parents (genes) and things in the environment during pregnancy.
 Find out more about what causes a cleft.

 - It can happen in any pregnancy, even with no known family history.

 - Only 1 in 30 people born with a cleft will pass it on to future children.
 This is based on studies showing that 2-8% of adults have a baby with a cleft.
 This will change depending on the cause of the adult’s cleft, and for some, it will be as high as 1 in 2.
 Adults interested in finding out more can get genetic testing through their Cleft Team.